confluentinc/securing-kafka-blog/README.md

 [Apache Kafka Security 101](http://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption), this project provides a pre-configured virtual machine to run a secure Kafka cluster using the Confluent Platform.

-**This VM is not intended for development and testing purposes, and is not meant for production use.**
+**This VM is intended for development and testing purposes, and is not meant for production use.**

 # What's included in the VM